Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 Q: What can you Test?

-A: Usually you are testing functions by looking the output for a given input.
+A: Usually you are testing functions by looking at the output for a given input.

 Q: How do you write a test?

 A: Before writing a test you'll want to think about what you are testing and what you should test for.

-For example you wrote a function that uppercased the first letter of a string.
+For example, you wrote a function that uppercased the first letter of a string.
 You might expect the input to be:

 widget -> Widget

 Can you think of any edge cases?

 What about the capitalizeAll() function what would be a good test?
 What are the edge cases?

+## Testing example

+Create a new project

+Add the sample code provided

+Write tests

+These tests

 ## Writing tests with Jest